QRage/playwright_tests/README.md

 ### 1_playwright_scraper.py
 Here we scrape a documentation site.
 You can substitute your link and see the result.
 The script is written without "stealth" because there is no captcha or anything like that.

+### 2_playwright_captcha_detect.py
+Here we try to detect captcha and pass it, if it not show any puzzle to stop us.
+(Spoiler) The captcha show us an puzzle and script return False.
+We will deal with it in a next script.